microsoft/bedrock/docs/devops/Namespaces.md

 ![Namespaces](./images/namespaces1.png)

 A previous document describes how to set up a [DevOps Pipeline to automate updates to Bedrock Deployment](README.md).
-In this new scenario the *dev* namespace is specified in a manifest that includes tentative changes.
-When review and testing are complete, a few lines of metadata in the manifest are changed from the *dev* namespace to the *default* or production namespace.
+This new scenario specifies the *dev* namespace in a manifest for the tentative changes.
+When review and testing are complete, we change a few lines of metadata in the manifest from the *dev* namespace to the *default* production namespace.

 ## Create a Namespace
-To create a namespace for this scenario requires a manifest, for example the following: `dev-namespace.yaml`.
+To create a namespace for this scenario define it in new manifest, for example the following: `dev-namespace.yaml`.
 ```
 apiVersion: v1
 kind: Namespace